High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

 \section{Convergence of the spectra}

-As we have already discussed in the introduction, the spectrum of $\AA^\e$ and its limit behaviour in the whole space setting is very different from the bounded domain situation.
+As we have already discussed in the Introduction, the spectrum of $\AA^\e$ and its limit behaviour in the whole space setting is very different from that in the case of a bounded domain.
 Many ideas we used in \cite{ChChV} were an adaptation of well-known techniques from periodic high-contrast homogenisation.
-The analysis of the whole space setting, however, calls for methods that go beyond those used in the bounded domain case.
-The rest of the paper is devoted wholly to this problem, and in what follows we will always assume that $S=\R^d$.
+The analysis of the whole space setting, however, calls for methods that go beyond those used in the bounded domains.
+The rest of the paper is devoted wholly to the former, and in what follows we will always assume that $S=\R^d$.

-In the present section we analyse the limit of the spectra of $\AA^\e$.
+In the present section we analyse the limit of the spectra of $\AA^\e$ as $\e\to 0$.
 In order to understand the basic difference between the bounded domain and the whole space settings, one may think of the following simple example: the set of inclusions $\OO_\o$ is generated by putting balls of equal size with probability $\nicefrac{1}{2}$ at the nodes of a periodic lattice.
-In this example the spectrum of $\AA^\hom$ has a band-gap structure very similar (but with the left ends of the bands moved slightly to the left) to the corresponding periodic case.
-Yet, $\Sp(\AA^\e) = \R^+_0$.
-Indeed, due to the law of large numbers, there exists a sequence of balls $B_R(x_R)$, $R\in \N$, that is completely void of inclusions from $\e\OO_\o$.
-Then, for an arbitrary $\l\geq 0$, by taking the real part of a harmonic wave ${\mathcal Re}(e^{ik\cdot x})$ with $|k|^2=\l$, multiplying it by suitable cut-off functions and normalizing, one constructs an explicit, supported on $B_R(x_R)$, $R\in \N$, Weyl sequence for the operator $\AA^\e$.
+The spectrum of $\AA^\hom$ then has a band-gap structure very similar to the corresponding periodic case, with the left ends of the bands moved slightly to the left.
+Yet, $\Sp(\AA^\e) = \R^+_0$ for all $\e$.
+Indeed, due to the law of large numbers, there almost surely exists a sequence of balls $B_R(x_R)$, $R\in \N$, that is completely void of inclusions from $\e\OO_\o$.
+Then, for an arbitrary $\l\geq 0$, by taking the real part of a harmonic wave ${\mathcal Re}(e^{ik\cdot x})$ with $|k|^2=\l$, multiplying it by suitable cut-off functions and normalizing, one constructs an explicit, supported on $B_R(x_R)$, $R\in \N$, Weyl sequence for the operator $\AA^\e$, thus asserting that $\Sp(\AA^\e) = \R_+$.
 In more advanced (and more realistic as far as applications concerned) examples, such as the random parking model, see Section \ref{randomparking} below, the spectrum of $\Sp(\AA^\e)$ may exhibit gaps which persist in the limit.
-However, the general idea is the same: the additional part of the spectrum, not accounted for by $\Sp(\AA^\hom)$ in the limit, is present due to the arbitrary large areas of space with non-typical distribution of inclusions.
+However, the general idea is the same: the additional part of the spectrum, not accounted for by $\Sp(\AA^\hom)$ in the limit, is present due to the arbitrarily large areas of space with non-typical distribution of inclusions.